fortisq/it_inventory/AdminInstructions.md

 3. Always ensure you have a recent backup before applying updates.
 4. The update process now features a more detailed progress indicator.

+## Payment and SMTP Configuration

+After the initial setup, you need to configure the payment (Stripe) and SMTP settings in the admin panel.

+### Configuring Stripe for Payments

+1. Navigate to "Payment Settings" in the admin panel.
+2. Enter your Stripe API keys:
+   - Stripe Publishable Key
+   - Stripe Secret Key
+3. Configure your subscription plans:
+   - Set up the pricing tiers
+   - Define the features available in each plan
+4. Save the changes.

+### Setting up SMTP for Email Notifications

+1. Go to "Email Settings" in the admin panel.
+2. Enter your SMTP server details:
+   - SMTP Host
+   - SMTP Port
+   - SMTP Username
+   - SMTP Password
+   - From Email Address
+3. Test the email configuration by sending a test email.
+4. Save the settings once the test is successful.

+### Configuring Stripe Webhooks

+1. In your Stripe Dashboard, go to Developers > Webhooks.
+2. Click "Add endpoint" and enter your webhook URL (e.g., https://yourdomain.com/api/subscriptions/webhook).
+3. Select the following events to listen for:
+   - customer.subscription.updated
+   - customer.subscription.deleted
+   - customer.created
+4. Copy the Webhook Signing Secret provided by Stripe.
+5. In the admin panel, navigate to "Payment Settings" and enter the Webhook Signing Secret.

+Remember to keep your API keys and SMTP credentials secure.
+Do not share them with unauthorized individuals.

 ## Reports and Analytics

 1. Access "Reports and Analytics" in the admin panel.